(800) 399-4529

 • Available in 13 languages: 简体中文 (Chinese Simplified), 繁體中文 (Chinese Traditional), Deutsch (German), English, Español (Spanish), Français (French), Indonesia (Indonesian), Italiano (Italian), 日本語 (Japanese), 한국어 (Korean), Português (Brasil) (Brazilian Portuguese), Tagalog, ไทย (Thai)

-• Lost Animal Hotlines
+• Lost Animal Hotline

 Provides information, referrals, guidance, technical assistance and resources to people with disabilities and their families with immediate disaster-related needs.